redpesk-core/afb-app-manager/doc/application-framework.md

 -------------------------

-The application framework on top of the security framework provides the compoenents to install and uninstall applications and to run it in a secured environment.
+The application framework on top of the security framework provides the components to install and uninstall applications and to run it in a secured environment.

 The goal is to manage applications and to hide the details of